 You can find a board-certified, licensed provider to discuss a medical weight loss program that may include drugs, like GLP-1 medications, on Klarity and have an appointment in as little as 24 hours.*

-If you’re prescribed medication, your provider can send your prescription to your pharmacy of choice, including online pharmacies that ship directly to your door.
+If your provider decides a GLP-1 drug is medically necessary to help you lose weight, they can send your prescription to your pharmacy of choice, including online pharmacies that ship directly to your door.

 Note that there have been supply shortages for GLP-1 medications, like Ozempic, Wegovy, Saxenda, and Victoza.
 Before you start a GLP-1 drug, talk to your provider and check the FDA drug shortages database for current status (Tip: search for the medication’s active ingredient).